B.C. judge denies application to extend injunction at Fairy Creek | CBC News

-'Substantial infringement of civil liberties' cited as judge ends Fairy Creek injunction
+'Substantial infringement of civil liberties' cited as court ends injunction against Fairy Creek protests

-Decision from B.C.
-Supreme Court justice means order against Vancouver Island blockades ends Tuesday
+RCMP officers' actions put court's reputation at risk, B.C.
+Supreme Court judge says

-A B.C.
-Supreme Court judge has denied an application to extend an injunction against old-growth logging blockades on southern Vancouver Island, writing that the actions of RCMP officers have put the court's reputation at risk.
+A British Columbia Supreme Court judge has denied an application to extend an injunction against old-growth logging blockades on southern Vancouver Island, writing that the actions of RCMP officers have put the court's reputation at risk.

-Thompson said he acknowledged that allowing the injunction to expire could cause serious harm to the company's interests and to the rule of law.
+Thompson acknowledged that allowing the injunction to expire could cause serious harm to the company's interests and to the rule of law.

 "And, enforcement has been carried out by police officers rendered anonymous to the protesters, many of those police officers wearing 'thin blue line' badges.
 All of this has been done in the name of enforcing this court's order."

 As of Monday evening, police have made more than 1,100 arrests in connection with their enforcement of the six-month interlocutory injunction order.
 As of Sept.
 13, 101 criminal contempt charges have been approved by the B.C.
-Prosecution Service, according to Thompson's decision.
+Prosecution Service, according to the court decision.

-The order was first granted in April, prohibiting protesters from blocking logging routes or interfering with road construction and timber harvest.
-Teal Cedar had asked for a 12-month extension, but Thompson's decision means the injunction now expires at 4 p.m.
-PT on Tuesday.
+The order, first granted in April, prohibited protesters from blocking logging routes or interfering with road construction and timber harvest.
+Teal Cedar had asked for a 12-month extension, but Thompson's decision means the injunction expired on Tuesday at 4 p.m.
+PT.

+In an emailed statement, a Teal Jones representative said the company is reviewing the decision and will be considering its options in the days ahead.

+"Our work in Tree Farm Licence 46 is important and responsible, vital to sustaining hundreds of jobs in the province and producing products we all rely on every day," the statement says.

 'Disquieting lapses' in use of reasonable force